 Kasturi walk takes center stage!

-Kasturi walk is part of the Jalan Hang Kasturi which has pedestrianized, under a huge wau arch located next to Central Market, opened in 2011.
+Kasturi walk is part of the Jalan Hang Kasturi, which has been pedestrianized under a huge wau arch located next to Central Market, opened in 2011.

 Test your bartering skills

 The Kasturi Walk sells practically the same stuff as in the building.
-However, you can find knockoff items and perhaps some original one.
-You can find things like watches, shoes, dresses, T-shirts, etc.
+However, you can find knockoff items and perhaps some original ones.
+You can find watches, shoes, dresses, T-shirts, etc.